MelonKony/millmint/site/factbook/world/vekllei/old._index copy.md

    Area="2,393,359 km²"
  >}}

 <span class="fi fi-com"></span> **Vekllei** is best conceptualised as a union of islands across the Atlantic Ocean.
 It is a commonwealth,[^commonwealth] the fourth in a series, and consists of many island republics that are connected by politics and prosperity, not geography or race.
-These islands range in size from the Selvas Islands of 160 people to the island of {{<link/oslola>}}, of 8 million.
+These islands range in size from the Selvas Islands of 160 people to the island of [[Oslola]], of 8 million.
 Together, they amount to a single superstate that spans the entirety of the Atlantic as a great power.

 The Commonwealth which unites them is highly centralised and built on common systems of governance and economic management.
 Member [republics](/republics/), organised in [constituent commonwealths](/constituents/) cede aspects of governance like security, health and education to the federal Commonwealth.
 The country is colloquially known as *Vekllei*, an Algic [corcidi](/corcidi/) word meaning *people of the sea and stars*.[^name] It is also known as the *Commonwealth of Oceans*.